0ut0flin3/Talk2GPT/README.md

 ## REQUIREMENTS

--In order to use GPTalk you need to :
+-In order to use GPTalk you need :

+If you are on Linux\MAC you must **install python3-dev and portaudio-dev** -> `sudo apt python3-dev portaudio19-dev`
+On Mac portaudio probably needs to be compiled from source....

 -have your OpenAI's Api key inside the OPENAI_API_KEY environment variable. (or you can also set it in app)